mohe2015/AuthManagerOAuth/README.md

 ## Setup

-1. install nodejs, npm, and PHP composer
+1. install PHP composer
-3. `npm install`
 4. `composer install`

-Once set up, running `npm test` and `composer test` will run automated code checks.
+Once set up, running `composer test` will run automated code checks.

+## Development

+Add the extension do your development mediawiki instance and then open the top level mediawiki folder in Visual Studio Code.
+Then you should get more or less proper intellisense.

 ## Documentation